ccontrols/structured-types/packages/api/README.md

 -   Extract fully structured types, that can be used to fully interact with the analyzed code - this can be used to automatically create tests, examples etc.
 -   Use typescript types where available and supplement the type information with any jsdoc comments.
--   Exctract documentation down to the member-level - for example for an enum extract comments for the enum type, as well as for the individual enum member fields.
+-   Extract documentation down to the member-level - for example for an enum extract comments for the enum type, as well as for the individual enum member fields.
 -   Swiss-army extensible architecture using resolution plugins, where the library can be used to analyze typescript files, as well as extract react, angular and more framework-specific types.

 # Getting started